Classification Trees

 • A healthy patient who is misclassified with the disease will only incur a few extra dollars to pay for the next test, only to discover that the patient does not have the disease.

-Classification-specific metrics
+Class-specific metrics

 To overcome this limitation of accuracy, there are several class-specific metrics.
 The most popular are: